 At Danesholme Junior Academy, our music curriculum provides children with an engaging, encouraging and expressive experience, giving them the opportunity to perform, compose, listen to and evaluate different musical styles, genres and traditions, as soloists or as an ensemble.
 Children are encouraged to be actively involved in using and developing their singing voices, using body percussion and whole body actions, and learning to handle and play classroom instruments effectively to create and express their own and others' music, through a range of whole class, group and individual activities.
-Danesholme Junior Academy aims to foster a love for music, building experience and self-confidence whilst developing an understanding of the musical elements: pulse, rhythm, duration, tempo, melody, pitch, harmony, texture and dynamics.
+Danesholme Junior Academy aims to foster a love for music, building experience and self-confidence whilst developing an understanding of the interrelated dimensions of music: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

 Fulfilling the aims for musical learning stated in the National Curriculum, children at Danesholme Junior Academy are taught to: